Steven Spielberg a life in movies

 Following his futuristic sci-fi debut in A.I., Spielberg’s next film remained in a speculative tomorrow world with Minority Report, an adaptation of a short story by noted science fiction author Philip K. Dick.
 In Minority Report, Tom Cruise stars as a detective working for Precrime, a government organization utilizing precognitive siblings with the power to foresee violent future crimes in order to stop them before they occur.
 Featuring a paradoxical ethical debate at the center of a murder-mystery adorned with what in 2002 seemed outré technologies and debates over privacy that now seem positively predictive across the decades following the film, Minority Report is that rare science fiction film both action-packed and with something deeper on its mind.
 Costarring with Cruise are Colin Farrell, Samantha Morton and Max Von Sydow, the film engaged audiences, critics and box office attendance alike.

 Catch Me If You Can re-teamed Spielberg and Tom Hanks, along with Leonardo Di Caprio, Christopher Walken, Martin Sheen and a new young actress named Amy Adams, to take audiences back to the 1960s and the real-life story of a teenaged swindler named Frank Abagnale, Jr. who kited over $2.8 million in forged checks while posing as an airline pilot, doctor, lawyer, and other guises to live the high life after running away from a broken home.
-The film is breezy fun in its recreation of the era, yet has a tender, pained heart beneath all the fun, making for a highly entertaining, often comedic caper with tenderness at its center, Catch Me If You Can caught on with audiences during the holiday season (it was released on Christmas Day), making the film the second of a one-two box office punch for Spielberg in 2002.
+The film is breezy fun in its recreation of the era, yet has a tender, pained heart beneath all the fun, making for a highly entertaining, often comedic caper with tenderness at its center, Catch Me If You Can caught on with audiences during the holiday season (it was released on Christmas Day), making the film the second of a

 2004